-You can write a script to score candidates' performance or rely on the session playback of the session to grade the test subjectively.
-The video playback feature allows you to view if a candidate checked a manpage, or knew how a tool worked from memory.
+You can write a script to score candidates' performance or rely on the session playback to grade the test subjectively.
+The video playback feature lets you view if a candidate checked a manpage or knew how a tool worked from memory.

 Learn how to create and score a DevOps question here: